Frequently Asked Questions

 (1) All balances in the sub-account must be transferred;

-(2) The funds of the government-managed sub-account can only be transferred in and transferred out once a year (but it does not affect the transfer of funds from multiple sub-accounts to a government-managed sub-account within the same application), which is subject to the Social Security Fund’s approval;
+(2) Subject to Social Security Fund's approval, the funds of the government-managed sub-account can only be transferred out once and transferred in once a year (but it does not affect the transfer of funds from several sub-accounts to the government-managed sub-account within the same application);

-(3) There is no limit on the number of transfers of the contribution sub-account and preserved sub-account, just notify the fund management entity;
+(3) There is no limit on the number of funds transfers of the contribution sub-account and preserved sub-account, as long as the fund management entity is notified;

-(4) Only when the employment relationship terminates or the contributions to the individual provident fund scheme are stopped, the funds in the contribution sub-account can be transferred to a preserved sub-account or a government managed sub-account.
+(4) Only when a labour relationship terminates or contributions to an individual provident fund scheme are stopped, the funds in the contribution sub-account can be transferred to the preserved sub-account or government-managed sub-account.

 Yes.

-The account owner may log in to the "Macao One Account" mobile app / online platform"Online Services" of the Social Security Fund’s website or self-service machines (see list for details).
+The account owner may apply by logging in to the "Macao One Account" mobile app/online platform or "Online Services" on the Social Security Fund’s website or at a self-service machine (see list for details).

-If necessary, he or she may also go to the Social Security Fund with the relevant documents to go through the formalities in person or through a representative.
-(For details, please refer to "To Transfer Funds out of the Government-Managed Sub-Account”)
+If necessary, he or she may also bring the relevant documents to the Social Security Fund to go through the formalities in person or through a representative.
+(For details, please refer to "Transferring Funds out of the Government-Managed Sub-Account")

-The account owner must use the password of "Macao One Account" to log in to the "Online Services".
-For more information on application for the "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.
+The account owner must log in to the "Online Services" using the “Macao One Account” password.
+For more information about the application for "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.

-The account owner may download the "Macao One Account" mobile app and log in with the password of "Macao One Account".
-For more information on applying for the "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.
+The account owner must download the "Macao One Account" mobile app, and log in with the "Macao One Account" password.
+For more information about the application for "Macao One Account", please visit https://www.gov.mo/pt/servicos/ps-1047/, or check with the Public Administration and Civil Service Bureau.

-The premise of using the above channels to apply for the transfer of funds is that the account owner has already participated in a provident fund scheme, and the fund management entity has already provided relevant information to the Social Security Fund.
-If the provident fund scheme has just been approved but no information has yet been sent to the Social Security Fund, the account owner may not be able to use the above channels to apply for the transfer of funds immediately.
+The prerequisite for using the above channels to apply for the funds transfer out is that the account owner must have participated in a provident fund scheme, and the fund management entity must have provided relevant information to the Social Security Fund.
+Suppose a provident fund scheme has just been approved but no information has been sent to the Social Security Fund yet.
+In that case, the account owner may be unable to use the above channels immediately to apply for the funds transfer out.

-(2) One application for transferring funds out of the government-managed sub-account has already been approved this year;
+(2) One application for transferring funds out of the government-managed sub-account was already approved during the year;

-Yes, the situation mentioned in the question belongs to the transfer of funds in the sub-accounts, which is not subject to the maximum monthly contribution amount of 3,500 patacas, but all the balance in the government-managed sub-account must be transferred.
-It should also be noted that the government-managed sub-account can only be transferred in and transferred out once a year.
+Yes, you can.
+The situation referred to in the question is a transfer of funds between sub-accounts, which is not subject to the maximum monthly contribution amount of 3,500 patacas, but all the balance in the government-managed sub-account must be transferred.
+Please also note that the funds in the government-managed sub-account can only be transferred out once and transferred in once a year.

 Yes.

-The account owner may log in to the “Macao One Account” mobile apponline platform or “Online Services” of the Social Security Fund’s website.
+The account owner may apply by logging in to the "Macao One Account" mobile app/online platform or "Online Services" on the Social Security Fund’s website.

-If necessary, he or she may also go to the Social Security Fund with the relevant documents to go through the formalities in person or through a representative.
-(For details, please refer to “To Transfer Funds to the Government-Managed Sub-Account”)
+If necessary, he or she may also bring the relevant documents to the Social Security Fund to go through the formalities in person or through a representative.
+(For details, please refer to "Transferring Funds to the Government-Managed Sub-Account")

-The employee may choose to process the benefits of his or her contribution sub-accounts using any of the following methods:
+The employee may choose to handle the benefits in his or her contribution sub-account in any of the following ways:

 (2) Transfer the benefits to the government-managed sub-account; or

-(3) If there are other contribution sub-accounts, the benefits can be transferred to other contribution sub-accounts; or
+(3) If there is/are other contribution sub-account(s), the benefits can be transferred to other contribution sub-account(s); or

-(4) Transfer the benefits to the preserved sub-account opened by other fund management entities of the non-mandatory central provident fund for integration.
+(4) Transfer the benefits to the preserved sub-account previously opened by other fund management entities of the Non-Mandatory Central Provident Fund for consolidation.

 Yes.

-Yes, but it must be within 3 months from the date when the account owner obtains the benefits of the private pension plan.
-The employee must fill out a special form and apply to the Social Security Fund for transferring all or part of the benefits to his or her individual account.
+Yes, but it must be within 3 months from the date the account owner receives the benefits of the private pension plan.
+To do this, the employee must fill out a special form and apply to the Social Security Fund to transfer all or part of the benefits to his or her individual account.

 An account owner who is still alive on 1 January of the year of fund distribution and who simultaneously met the following requirements during the preceding calendar year shall be entitled to the incentive basic funds: